Imagine a simple question like, "What's the depth of coverage at position A of the genome?"

 This reference-ordered sorting enables the GATK to process terabytes of data quickly and without tremendous memory overhead.
 Most GATK tools run very quickly and with less than 2 gigabytes of RAM.
 Without this sorting, the GATK cannot operate correctly.
 Thus, it is a fundamental rule of working with the GATK, which is the reason for the Central Dogma of the GATK:

-The following links should be help as a review or an introduction to concepts and terminology related to next-generation sequencing:
+In addition, the following links feature a lot of useful educational material about concepts and terminology related to next-generation sequencing:

 A basic review of the sequencing process.